-How do Judah's situation and Obadiah's prophecy apply to us today?
+How does Judah's situation and Obadiah's prophecy apply to us today?

 Questions from today's chronological Bible reading (Lam.
 5:1-22; Obadiah; 2 Kings 25:22-26; Jer.
 40:7-41:18):

-Edom, Israel's distant relative through Esau son of Isaac, rejoiced when Jerusalem fell to the Babylonians attracted the judgment of God.
+Edom, Israel's distant relative through Esau son of Isaac, rejoiced when Jerusalem fell to the Babylonians and attracted the judgment of God.
 How does Obadiah describe their attitude toward Jerusalem?
-While promise regarding Jerusalem does Obadiah include in his prophecy against Edom?
+What promise regarding Jerusalem does Obadiah include in his prophecy against Edom?

 Describe life in Judah after the fall of Jerusalem.
 What does this reveal about opportunists?